high-voltage transmission lines criss-cross Virginia, but are scarce on the Eastern Shore

 Source: Dominion Energy, Hosting Capacity Tool

 Typically, companies responsible for transmission were authorized to make a profit based upon the amount of infrastructure that required capital investment.
 There were fewer incentives to invest in increasing the efficiency of existing infrastructure with grid enhancing technologies, such as devices to measure the temperature of transmission lines so the amperage could be maximized.
-Greater effciciency would reduce the costs of transmission, but would not increase the profits of the companies who built transmission lines.
+Greater efficiency would reduce the costs of transmission and benefit the general public, but would not increase the profits of the companies who owned transmission lines.

-Building new transmission lines, or retrofitting old lines with new insulators and wires, required years of planning, permitting, and construction Until extra transmission (or storage) capacity could be added, approval of some new wind and solar facilities was blocked and others experienced orders to stop generation temporarily because there was no capacity remaining in the grid to transfer power to distant customers.
+Building new transmission lines, or retrofitting old lines with new insulators and wires, requires years of planning, permitting, and construction.
+Because extra transmission (or storage) capacity could not be added fast enough, approval of major new wind and solar facilities was blocked during the administration of President Joe Biden.
+His Department of Energy advocated for increasing the supply of renewable energy, but the engineering, rights-of-way, and administrative processes for increasing transmission capacity to customers delayed interconnection to the grid.
+Some solar and wind facilities experienced orders to stop generation temporarily, because there was no capacity remaining in the grid to transfer that electricity to distant customers.

-One observer concluded that the current process for approving new capacity revealed:13
+One observer concluded that the current process for approving new capacity revealed a fundamebntal:13

 Changes in the location and types of generating plant are easy to understand, compared to the hard-to-see changes in the electrical distribution system.
 Deregulation of production, together with the inflexibility of the grid, will lead to public policy debates on ensuring fair access to the grid.